Hyde Salon

 Building the Framework

-Rather than treating the work as a single rebrand or seasonal refresh, we approached it as an ongoing structural effort.
-Each session was planned collaboratively with Shannon and her team.
-She has described the process as highly collaborative and intentionally structured, with careful attention to detail from start to finish.
-That planning phase allowed us to move beyond simple documentation and toward clarification.
-We defined what Hyde wanted to communicate and established standards that would support that communication consistently.
+Rather than treating the work as a one-time rebrand or seasonal refresh, this was approached as an ongoing structural system.
+Each session was planned in collaboration with Shannon and her team, with clear intention from start to finish.
+That planning moved beyond documentation and into defining how Hyde should be seen, establishing standards that could be applied consistently over time.

 Hyde Salon team working with clients across multiple styling stations in open salon layout